Wednesday, July 31, 2019

 about the waterbed.
 About how our

-bodies each were walls quite longer
+bodies were each walls quite longer

 than you would expect.
 If one were to